WildCodeSchool/cdajs-2405-projet-la-meute/_ressources/UML diagrams/README.md

 # UML diagrams

-The [Draw.io integration](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) extension was used to create our diagrams so we could keep it in project and track and save our progress.
+The [Draw.io integration](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) extension was used to create the Class diagram.